Electromagnetic control of synchronized gear shifting

 Switching control

-When a switch is performed, certain elements are released while others are put into operation.
-Ideally, this process occurs simultaneously (synchronously), to avoid jerking when switching.
+When a shift is performed, certain elements are released while others are brought into operation.
+Ideally, this process occurs simultaneously (synchronously) to avoid jerky shifting.

-The duration of the switching process must remain within the stipulated time range.
+The duration of the switching process must remain within the specified time range.

-With conventional shift control, the increase and decrease in pressure in the shift elements is adjusted and determined for ideal conditions (for synchronous switching).
-Because there is no way to influence the control in case of varying degrees of wear of the shift elements, in cases where the gearbox has worked out a very long resource, it is possible that the increase and decrease in pressure will no longer occur synchronously.
+In normal gear shift control, the increase and decrease of pressure in the shift elements is adjusted and determined for ideal conditions (for synchronous shifting).
+Since there is no way to influence control in the case of different degrees of wear of the switching elements in cases where the gearbox has worked for a very long time, it is possible that the increase and decrease of pressure will no longer occur synchronously.

-The result of a premature decrease in pressure in the switched off element is an undesirable increase in the speed of the turbine shaft, because the included element cannot transmit the primary torque.
+The result of a premature reduction in pressure in the element being switched off is an undesirable increase in the turbine shaft speed, since the element being switched on cannot transmit the primary torque.

-The result of the delayed decrease in pressure in the switched off element is an undesirable decrease in the speed of the turbine shaft, since both switching elements transmit torque.
-In this case, the torque is transmitted to the gearbox housing using an internal lock.
+The result of the delayed pressure reduction in the element being switched off is an undesirable reduction in the turbine shaft speed, since both elements being switched on transmit torque.
+In this case, the torque is transmitted to the gearbox housing by means of an internal lock.

-In both cases, a twitch will be felt when switching.
+In both cases, there will be a jerking sensation when shifting.

-In addition, wear in the switching elements leads to an increase in the duration of the switching procedure.
-Therefore, as the life of the gearbox increases (increase in mileage) switching becomes longer and longer.
+In addition, wear in the shifting elements leads to an increase in the duration of the shifting procedure.
+Consequently, as the service life of the gearbox increases (increases mileage), the shifting becomes increasingly longer.

-The 4F27E automatic transmission uses electronically controlled shifting (ESSC).
+The 4F27E automatic transmission uses Electronic Shift Control (ESSC).

-The ESSC controls shift performance and is able to compensate for shift element wear throughout the life of the transmission.
+ESSC monitors shifting performance and is able to compensate for wear of shifting components throughout the life of the transmission.

-This is possible because the switching elements are operated by modulating valves.
+This is made possible because the switching elements are operated by modulating valves.

-The system monitors shift timing and shift timing.
+The system controls the shift timing and gear shift synchronicity.

-If the PCM detects a deviation from the stored values for the switching time and timing of the switching process, the increase or decrease in pressure will be adjusted accordingly.
+If the PCM detects a deviation from the stored values for the switching time and switching process timing, the pressure increase or decrease will be adjusted accordingly.

 The TP sensor is located on the throttle body.
-It provides the PCM with throttle position information.
-It also determines how fast the throttle is applied.
-The PCM uses these signals to perform, among other things, the following functions:
+It provides the PCM with information about the throttle position.
+It also determines the speed at which the throttle is applied.
+The PCM uses these signals to perform the following functions, among others:

 • determining the switching order,